Living Rhythms Hands-On African Drumming

 Living Rhythms Virtual / Hands-On West African Drumming

 Available virtually or in person, Living Rhythms provides workshops, hands-on residencies, and interactive assembly performances in the arts of West African drumming and dance.
-With a drum for each student, the Living Rhythms program is a joyful exploration of West African drumming and dancing that can include residencies, workshops, or assembly performances for the whole school, followed by a...
+The Living Rhythms programs are a joyful exploration of West African drumming and dancing that can include residencies, workshops, or assembly performances for the whole school, followed by a day of hands-on workshops....

 8 AM – 3 PM